 Remember that orchids need at least 40% humidity to thrive.
 Most people will turn off their central air or heater before going on vacation.
 This eliminates the risk for drafts or dryness due to the heater running.

 You can also purchase a humidity meter called a hygrometer.
-This will tell you the humidity level in your house.
+This will tell you the humidity level in your orchid’s growing area.
 You will be able to make adjustments or prepare a humidity tray before you leave.

-A humidity tray would help you create some humidity around your orchids.
-This is especially useful if you will be gone for an extended time.
+A humidity tray would also help you create some humidity around your orchids.
+Use this if you will be gone for an extended time.
 To make a humidity tray, you can purchase or prepare a shallow tray.
-Line the bottom with river rocks or pebbles.
+Line the bottom with decorative river rocks or pebbles.
 Then, add just enough water to cover the rocks most of the way.